Max Miller (politician): 2022

 In February 2021, Miller launched a campaign for Congress in the redrawn 7th district.
 The district had previously been the 16th, represented by two-term Republican Anthony Gonzalez.
 Miller was initially set to face Gonzalez in the Republican primary, but Gonzalez announced in September 2021 that he would not seek reelection to a third term, denouncing Trump as a "cancer for the country" and citing the likelihood of a "brutally hard primary" against Miller, family considerations, and a wave of threats against him.
 Miller ran after Gonzalez voted to impeach Trump for incitement of insurrection, arising from the January 6 United States Capitol attack.
 Miller moved back to Ohio, purchasing a home in Rocky River, in order to challenge Gonzalez.

 In June 2021, in his first rally since the January 6 attack, Trump appeared in Wellington, Ohio, with Miller; he praised Miller in a 90-minute rally in which he addressed many topics, including his falsehoods about the 2020 election.
 Miller won the May 3 Republican primary for Ohio's 7th congressional district with 71.8% of the vote.

-After announcing his candidacy, Miller was endorsed by Trump and the Club for Growth.
+After announcing his candidacy, Miller was endorsed by Trump, Turning Point Action, the Madison Project, and the Club for Growth.
 He also received support from Ohio Right to Life, and Congressman Jim Banks.
-He defeated Democratic nominee Matthew Diemer in the November 8 general election.
+He defeated Democratic nominee Matthew Diemer in the November 8 general election with 55.4% of the vote.

+2024

+Miller ran for re-election in 2024.
+He won the Republican nomination unopposed, and defeated Democratic nominee Matthew Diemer and former congressman and political independent Dennis Kucinich at the general election.

+2026

+Miller is running for re-election in 2026.
+He won the Republican primary unopposed, and will face Democratic nominee Brian Poindexter at the general election.
+In August 2026, abuse allegations against Miller made by his ex-wife received national attention.
+Following the allegations, ex-father-in-law and Republican U.S. Senator Bernie Moreno called on him to resign amid abuse allegations but Miller has vowed to continue running.
+President Donald Trump also called Miller to express doubts about his candidacy.
+The New York Times and Politico described the allegations as damaging to Miller's electoral chances and turned a seat previously viewed by analysts as safe into a competitive race.
+On August 7, Miller announced that he would loan his campaign $1 million, rejecting calls to withdraw, and he allowed a withdrawal deadline to pass the following day.
+This closed the last practical opportunity for Ohio Republicans to replace him on the November ballot, as state law did not permit party officials to substitute a candidate without his cooperation; a campaign spokesperson said he would remain in the race.